 Income limits are used for eligibility only at admission.
 Income eligibility is determined by comparing the annual income of an applicant to the applicable income limit for their family size.
-In order to be income eligible, an applicant family must be one of the following:
+Income and net family assets of household members are excluded when determining income eligibility; however, household members are considered for purposes of unit size and subsidy standards In order to be income eligible, an applicant family must be one of the following:

-- A very low-income family - A low-income family that has been "continuously assisted" under the 1937 Housing Act.
-A family is considered to be continuously assisted if the family is already receiving assistance under any 1937 Housing Act program at the time the family is admitted to the HCV program [24 CFR 982.4] - A low-income family that qualifies for voucher assistance as a non-purchasing household living in HOPE 1 (public housing homeownership), HOPE 2 (multifamily housing homeownership) developments, or other HUD-assisted multifamily home ownership programs covered by 24 CFR 248.173 - A low-income or moderate-income family that is displaced as a result of the prepayment of a mortgage or voluntary termination of a mortgage insurance contract on eligible lowincome housing as defined in 24 CFR 248.101
+• A very low-income family

+- A low-income family that has been "continuously assisted" under the 1937 Housing Act.
+A family is considered to be continuously assisted if the family is already receiving assistance under any 1937 Housing Act program at the time the family is admitted to the HCV program [24 CFR 982.4] - A low-income family that qualifies for voucher assistance as a non-purchasing household living in HOPE 1 (public housing homeownership), HOPE 2 (multifamily housing homeownership) developments, or other HUD-assisted multifamily home ownership programs covered by 24 CFR 248.173 - A low-income or moderate-income family that is displaced as a result of the prepayment of a mortgage or voluntary termination of a mortgage insurance contract on eligible low-income housing as defined in 24 CFR 248.101